Omega SA: Sponsorship

 In the 2008 movie Quantum of Solace, Craig wears the Omega Seamaster Planet Ocean with a black face and steel bracelet (42mm version).
 Another limited edition was released featuring the checkered "PPK grip" face with the Quantum of Solace logo.
 The third limited edition release from Omega came in 2012, based on the Planet Ocean Ref: 232.30.42.21.01.004.
 It featured a textured dial with the 007 logo at the 7 o'clock position and a 007 decorated rotor visible through the case-back.

-In 2015 two commemorative models were produced for the 24th Bond film, Spectre: the Omega Seamaster 300m master co-axial Ref: 233.32.41.21.01.001.
+In 2015, two commemorative models were produced for the 24th Bond film, Spectre: the Omega Seamaster 300m master co-axial Ref: 233.32.41.21.01.001.
 7007 units were produced and came with a NATO strap, as well as the standard bracelet.
 The watch featured a bi-directional bezel with a world timing scale, rather than the diving scale present on the standard 300m.
 The second timepiece, the Omega Seamaster Aqua Terra 150m master co-axial Ref: 231.10.42.21.03.004, was decorated with a textured dial based on the Bond family coat of arms and a rotor resembling a bullet and gun barrel with "James Bond" inscribed.

+For the Craig's final film as James Bond, No Time to Die (2021), Omega once again made a special edition of Omega Seamaster for the film, which based from Seamaster 300 that previously used by Brosnan, but with all the case material made from Grade 2 titanium, rather than the usual stainless steel from the basic models, then the color that chose is brown, and also there's featured the “broad arrow” British military logo on the front and the engraved back of the case.